steve3535/gitlab-university/day-1/0-onboarding.md

    - Go to your profile settings
    - Select "SSH and GPG Keys" > "New SSH Key"
    - Give a title ,and paste your public key, then clieck "Add SSH Key"

+     >!important: access to the upcoming labs
+     >kindly share your public key by sending it in an email to steve@thelinuxlabs.com

 ## Verification Steps